SpaceChuck/taze-adam/index.md

 # Taze Adam

-Taze adam is a platformer.
+Taze Adam is a platformer.
 It has excellent soundtrack.
 But it’s a “little” hard.

 ## Play